Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wai-O-Tapu Thermal Wonderland is a surreal painting of nature (Photo source: Collected)

-If Te Puia is the majestic music of the earth, then Wai-O-Tapu Thermal Wonderland is the surreal painting skillfully painted by nature with magical hands.
+If Te Puia is the majestic music of the underground, then Wai-O-Tapu Thermal Wonderland is the surreal painting skillfully painted by nature with magical hands.
 It is not by chance that this place is called “Wonderland” – a magical world.

 At this unique Rotorua tourist destination, you will admire Champagne Lake - a vast lake where hazy white smoke rises above the surface of the bright orange water, created from a mixture of sulfur, arsenic and silicate.
 The scene is like cut from a surreal dream, both magical and captivating.